nedimperva/notion-dynamic-cover/README.md

 - Node.js (v14 or higher)
 - A Notion integration with API access
-- A Notion database with quotes (containing Name, Author, and Category properties)
+- A Notion database with quotes (containing Name and Author properties)

 ### Installation